alvivar/bite/README.md

 ## Rust

-The server runs on **0.0.0.0:1984**, you can send/receive messages with any TCP connection, just send complete lines (0xA) before flush.
+The server runs on **0.0.0.0:1984**, you can send/receive messages with any TCP connection, just send complete lines (0xA). @todo Check this.

     cargo run --release --p server